andrei1058/SteveSus/README.md

 ## How to disable a language
 Each language file contains an option called 'enable' on the first line.
 Just set it to false.
 This option is ignored if the language is set as server's default language.

-## What's the multi-arena lobby protection coverage?
+## What's the multi-gameArena lobby protection coverage?
 List: blocks TNTs, blocks entity explosions, blocks entity spawn (only CUSTOM and SPAWNER_EGG spawn reason are allowed), disables block breacking and placing, disables block fading (ice melting etc.), disables fire interact, disables bucket fill and empty, disables breaking hanging entities (paintings etc.), disables entities from changing blocks (like players jumping on wheat), disables player food change level, disables pvp and other entity damage, blocks rain.

 ## Available placeholders in stats GUIs